 Storing your Media Cache files is pretty important as it affects performance.
 Make sure you choose a fast NVME or a fast SSD drive for storing your Media Cache files (Preferably on a dedicated hard drive).

 To change the location of your media cache files.
 Simply click Browse, then go to your preferred folder location.

-How to clear media cache in Premiere Pro?
+Here’s How to Clear Cache in Premiere Pro

 It’s the same method for both Windows and Mac.
 To clear the media cache in Premiere Pro, follow these simple steps:

 Open up the pop-up box by clicking on Preferences at the top menu and then move to the Media Cache section.

 Now, to remove the media cache files, simply click the Delete button next to the “Remove Media Cache Files” button.

 In the Delete Media Cache Files dialogue box that opens, you can choose to: